mttmccb/mttmccb2.github.io/_posts/2016-04-09-starting-with-aurelia-i18n.md

 ## Conclusion
 I'm quite happy with how easy it was to get i18n setup in Aurelia, it doesn't overly complicate the skeleton, but I can see how it might in some cases.
 Where possible I'd try to use `BaseI18N` and inherit from that.

-<small><a name="language-footnote">1</a>: If you're wondering why the language in brackets is translated into english except english which is translated into welsh it's because I started with the first too.
-Saesneg looks a lot like sassenach which is seem as derogatory but it just mean english in welsh or gaelic.</small>
+[^language-footnote]: If you're wondering why the language in brackets is translated into english except english which is translated into welsh it's because I started with the first too.
+Saesneg looks a lot like sassenach which is seem as derogatory but it just mean english in welsh or gaelic.